tartanrunner25/WRF-STILT_tutorial/Guide.md

 2) Always look at your model output with a careful eye.
 Just because WRF ran, does not mean it produced something realistic (most time it does, thankfully).
 Always be sure to evaluate your model data with observations!
 3) WRF is awesome, I've built my career around WRF.
 But running WRF may not make sense for every application.
 Be sure check out some of the other fantastic meteorological analyses out there and first see if they make sense for your application/research!
 It may not be necessary to re-invent the wheel!

+Before we conclude, the authors would like to acknowledge John C. Lin, Chris Loughner, and Thomas Nehrkorn for their support on WRF-STILT related activities.
 With that said, let's get you up and running with WRF.

 # Before running WRF

+Results in Nehrkorn et al. (2011) showed that mass conversation within STILT can be drastically improved by using time-average winds instead of the instantanous winds that are often produced for each output frame.
+As a result, we encourage WRF-STILT users to modify the WRF Registry so that time-average winds are added to the WRF output file.

+# Setting up the WRF ARL converter